Update: ‘Safety’ section added.

 TopElectricSUV says

-If you’re looking for a compact electric car that’s packed with high-end features but won’t break the bank, then take a close look at the MG4 EV.
+If you’re looking for a compact electric car that’s packed with high-end features but won’t break the bank, then take a close look at the MG4.
 On paper, it’s better than the VW ID.3 in many ways and leaps ahead of the Nissan Leaf, which created this segment.
 Plus, with the range- and performance-focused variants en route, the MG4 will offer something for almost every potential family hatchback buyer.

 MG4 EV FAQs